loda-lang/loda-programs/README.md

 [LODA](https://loda-lang.org) is an assembly language, a computational model and a tool for mining integer sequences.
 You can use it to mine programs that calculate integer sequences from the [On-Line Encyclopedia of Integer Sequences®](http://oeis.org/) (OEIS®).

-This repository contains programs that generate integer sequences from the OEIS.
-The vast majority of these programs has been automatically generated using [loda-cpp](https://github.com/loda-lang/loda-cpp), but there are also a few hand-written programs.
+This repository contains programs that compute integer sequences from the OEIS.
+The majority of these programs has been generated (or "mined") using [loda-cpp](https://github.com/loda-lang/loda-cpp) and [loda-rust](https://github.com/loda-lang/loda-rust).

-There are currently more than :star: **90,000 programs** :star: available!
+There are currently more than :star: **100,000 programs** :star: available!
 You can find lists with descriptions and links here:

 * [A000001-A049999](https://loda-lang.org/list0)
 * [A050000-A099999](https://loda-lang.org/list1)